leondutoit/rmeetupdemo/README.md

 ### Testing your setup

 You should be able to run this from the command line without failure: `$ R -e "library(dplyr); library(rmeetupdemo); library(ggvis); d <- create_immigration_df()"`.
 Warnings are OK.

+### Tutorial

+The HTML presentation used in the session can be viewed with [this link](https://dl.dropboxusercontent.com/u/104325750/tutorial.html).
+It it the rendered version of `rmeetupdemo/tutorial.Rmd` and includes example output from the interactive session.